How Your Active Lifestyle Impacts Your Skin Barrier

 The amazing skin barrier: your first line of defense against the elements

-The integrity of our skin barrier is crucial for the skin's ability to stop UVA and UVB rays, pollutants, infection, and toxic chemicals from passing through, and essential for protecting and preserving the skin’s water-holding capacity.
+The integrity of our skin barrier is crucial for the skin's ability to stop UVA and UVB rays, pollutants, infection, and toxic chemicals from passing through.
+It is also essential for protecting and preserving the skin’s water-holding capacity.

 Exercise and excess sweat damage the skin barrier